dartsideofTHEmoon/hyperledger-university/README.md

 notary/server/src/fabric/fabric.service.ts
 ```

+5. Certificates for ca, peers were created using the cryptogen tool, and deliberately placed in the repository.

-5. In the application some of the data is hardcoded and the correct types are missing for some classes / objects, this is due to the limited time to complete the task
+6. In the application some of the data is hardcoded and the correct types are missing for some classes / objects, this is due to the limited time to complete the task.

 ## Network

 ```bash